-The Varndean School Library, known as the Reading Room, provides students and staff with a calm, comfortable and welcoming environment.
+The Varndean School library, known as the Reading Room, provides students and staff with a calm, comfortable and welcoming environment.

 Great books help you understand, and they help you feel understood.
+John Green

 We foster a love of reading and library usage by offering a diverse range of books and resources to suit all interests and abilities.
 It is a supervised meeting place and social area for students to read, work or relax with friends during break and lunch-time, and students are encouraged to take an active role through volunteering as Student Librarians.